 On and Off Road Driving

-The EarthRoamer XV-LTS is very easy to drive both on and off road and requires no special licensing.
-If you can drive a full size pick-up truck, you can drive the XV-LTS.
-In fact the Ford F-550 cab is exactly the same cab that is used on Ford F-250 and F-350’s.
-The XV-LTS is a foot or more narrower than many other expedition vehicles and RVs which enables driving in small towns and on narrow roads and trails.
-Many expedition vehicles and RVs are simply too big to go where the XV-LTS can go.
+The EarthRoamer LTS is very easy to drive both on and off road and requires no special licensing.
+If you can drive a full size pick-up truck, you can drive the LTS.
+In fact, the Ford F-550 cab is exactly the same cab that is used on Ford F-250 and F-350’s.
+The LTS is more narrow than many other expedition vehicles and RVs which enables driving in small towns and on narrow roads and trails.
+Many expedition vehicles and RVs are simply too big to go where the LTS can go.
 The Ford F-550 chassis also features a 50 degree wheel cut that enables very tight turning circles and contributes greatly to easy maneuverability.